-Flood and landslide mitigation projects that reduce risk to housing communities shall be directly tied together as part of the Housing Mitigation strategy as determined by the PRDOH Planning Group in collaboration with CDBG-DR Home Repair, Reconstruction, or Relocation (R3) Program and Housing Mitigation Program applicants under CDBG-MIT.
-The Citizen Advisory Committee 264 and eligible R3 applicants will be engaged through a participative planning process to identify these projects and discuss potential options to minimize the displacement of housing applicants under both CDBG-DR and CDBG-MIT.
+Risk mitigation projects that reduce risk to housing communities shall be monitored for community-based trends by the PRDOH Planning Group in collaboration with CDBG-DR Home Repair, Reconstruction, or Relocation (R3) Program and the Multi-Sector Housing Mitigation Program and Single Family Housing Mitigation Program applicants under CDBG-MIT.
+The Citizen Advisory Committee282 and eligible R3 applicants will be engaged through a participative planning process to identify these projects and discuss potential options to minimize the displacement of housing applicants under both CDBG-DR and CDBG-MIT.